 And after that we bid the church farewell.
-In one sense it was tragic to see such art left out to rot, and I wondered why no effort had been made to preserve it; the more time I spent in and around that building however, the more I experienced an inexplicable feeling that everything was exactly as it should be… and from then on I was simply grateful for the opportunity to admire the church before it had been swallowed back into the earth altogether.
+In one sense it was tragic to see such art left out to rot, and I wondered why no effort had been made to preserve it.
+The more time I spent there however, the more I experienced the feeling that everything was exactly as it should be.
+All beauty must fade, and I was simply grateful for the opportunity to admire the church before it was swallowed back into the earth.

 Monastery Crypt, Bulgaria

 Stepping around the corner of a chapel, we followed the graveyard path that wound around and down; a flight of stones steps descending to the cellar door.
-We tried the handle and though the door was stubborn to open – the wood swollen from moisture – it had been left unlocked, as expected.
+I tried the handle and though the door was stubborn to open – the wood swollen from the rain – found it had been left unlocked.

 Inside the dim chamber beyond, a number of wooden boxes had been stacked in clumsy piles, a muddle of mismatched chests and caskets. “костилница,” read lettering on the wall: “Ossuary.”

-Many of the boxes were labelled with names, presumably corresponding to the one-time owners of the bones that lay inside.
-I wondered where these bones were headed – or if these wooden boxes were indeed the final resting place of monks, martyrs, or whoever else this may have been in life.
+Many of the boxes were labelled with names, presumably corresponding to the bones that lay inside.
+I wondered where these bones were headed; or if these wooden boxes were indeed the final resting place of monks, priests, or whoever else this may have been in life.

-Not all these holy bones were hidden though, and on a recessed shelf at the back corner of the crypt were arranged a series of human skulls.
-Following the same tradition I saw on my recent visit to a Czech ossuary, these bones had been boiled clean… but after that, the monks here had painted names and dates across each skull in delicate brushstrokes.
+Not all these holy bones were hidden though, and on a recessed shelf at the back of the crypt were arranged a series of human skulls.
+The bones were clean, if a little dusty – with names and dates painted across each skull in delicate brushstrokes.

-The effect was strangely beautiful; a repurposing of death, skulls used in place of headstones.
-These bones had served as vessels of information in life, why not allow them to continue to speak beyond that point?
+The effect was strangely comforting; a repurposing of death, skulls used in place of headstones.

 The Exclusion Zone.